mgijax/autolittriage/Readme.txt

     detect.
 If they are relevant to any other group, they are easier to detect.
     This seems less true for GXD AP FN (just by eyeball).:w

+    Talked with Debbie about Tumor recall.
+She says tumor is the only group that still "chooses" review papers.
+So there are possibly tumor selected review papers that are not being recognized by the classifier.
+    I will work on removing review papers from the sample set and see what happens.

+Dec 27, 2018
+    Lots of file renaming for sanity sake.